-To favorite a channel, click on the star icon to the left of the channel header (next to the room name).
+To favorite a channel, click the star icon to the left of the channel header.

 Here you can see all kinds of information about the current channel.
-If you have the proper permissions, this information can be edited.
+If you admin permissions, you can edit this information.
 These are the channel info options:

 Channel Name: The name of the channel, how users see the title and find the channel via search.

 Topic: The topic shows next to the title on the channel header.
-Great for giving more info on what the channel is about.
+Great for giving more info about the channel.

-Announcement: The announcement is shown in a very visible bar under the channel header.
+Announcement: Announcements post in a bar under the channel header.